Wing part found in sea in search for missing Alaska plane

 The Coast Guard says additional aircraft debris was found later in the same area.

-The Coast Guard says it has confirmed that the debris came from the missing King Air 200 plane operated by the Guardian Flight medical transportation company.
+The Coast Guard says it has not confirmed that the debris came from the missing King Air 200 plane operated by the Guardian Flight medical transportation company.

 Most Read Local Stories